 It was even the subject of an Off-Broadway musical—Molasses in January, written and composed by Francine Pellegrino.

 The Boston Globe's Mark Shanahan, the author of a piece running in Sunday's Globe Magazine on the disaster, spoke to WBZ NewsRadio1030's Laurie Kirby about the circumstances leading to that fateful day.

 "The Purity Distilling Company had hastily built an enormous holding tank on Commercial Street in the North End, and filled it to the absolute brim with molasses," Shanahan said.

 "Molasses was used in the manufacturing of munitions.
 They used some questionable steel to build the thing--in fact, some of the same type of steel that was used in the creation of the Titanic--and the molasses inside heated up a little bit, and the steel ruptured, and it was a full-on disaster."

-See Below: Map and Images of The Great Boston Molasses Flood
+See Below: Maps of The Great Boston Molasses Flood

 ‘A 15-foot wave of molasses’